Physical processes in protoplanetary disks: Episodic accretion

 \subsubsection{Stellar activity cycles}

 As discussed in \S\ref{sec_magnetospheric} the inner disk is expected \cite{konigl91} and observed \cite{bouvier07} to be disrupted by the stellar magnetosphere.
-The complex dynamics of the interaction between the field --- which may be misaligned to the stellar spin axis and have non-dipolar components --- and the disk \cite{kurosawa13} is likely the dominant cause of T Tauri variability on time scales comparable to the stellar rotation period (i.e. days to weeks).
+The complex dynamics of the interaction between the field --- which may be misaligned to the stellar spin axis and have non-dipolar components \cite{johnstone14} --- and the disk \cite{kurosawa13} is likely the dominant cause of T Tauri variability on time scales comparable to the stellar rotation period (i.e. days to weeks).
 If the strength of the field also varies systematically due to the presence of activity cycles analogous to the Solar cycle, these could trigger longer time scale (years to decades) accretion variability.
 The simplest mechanism is modulation of the magnetospheric radius across corotation \cite{clarke95}.
-When the field is strong and $r_m > r_{\rm co}$ the linkage between the stellar field lines and the disks adds angular momentum to the disk, impeding accretion in the same way as gravitational torques from a binary (\S\ref{sec_binary_bc})\footnote{In compact object accretion, this is described as the ``propellor" regime of accretion \cite{illarionov75}.}.
+When the field is strong and $r_m > r_{\rm co}$ the linkage between the stellar field lines and the disks adds angular momentum to the disk, impeding accretion in the same way as gravitational torques from a binary (\S\ref{sec_binary_bc})\footnote{In compact object accretion, this is described as the ``propeller" regime of accretion \cite{illarionov75}.}.
 Gas then accumulates just outside the magnetospheric radius, and can subsequently be accreted in a burst when the field weakens.

 The viability of such magnetically ``gated" accretion as an origin for large scale variability is limited by the short viscous time scale of the disk at $r \approx r_m$, which makes it hard to accumulate large masses of gas if the stellar fields are, as expected, of no more than kG strength.
 Models \cite{armitage95} suggest that significant decade-long variability could be associated with protostellar activity cycles, but there is no clear path to generating FU Orionis outbursts.
-Activity cycles are more promising as an explanation for lower amplitude, periodic EXor outbursts \cite{dangelo10}.
-We note that there has been little if any work on the possible interactions between time-variable stellar magnetic fields and an inner disk that has its own net field.
+Activity cycles are more promising as an explanation for lower amplitude, periodic EXor outbursts \cite{dangelo10,dangelo12}.
+The interaction between the time-variable stellar magnetic field and the non-ideal physics of the inner disk, just outside the thermally ionized region, could be significant \cite{armitage16}.